-- 1. Refer to the load cell installation drawing and collect together the correct mounting screw, washer, anti-rotation pin and locating ring for your combination of load frame and load cell. - 2.
-Assemble the mounting screw and appropriate washer, as shown in the figure. - 3.
-Place the mounting screw assembly into the top of the central bore of the crosshead. - 4.
-Insert the anti-rotation pins into the pin holes on the bottom of the crosshead.
+1. Refer to the load cell installation drawing and collect together the correct mounting screw, washer, anti-rotation pin and locating ring for your combination of load frame and load cell.

+- 2. Assemble the mounting screw (A) and washer (B), as shown in the figure. - 3.
+Place the mounting screw and washer assembly into the top of the central bore of the crosshead. - 4.
+Insert the anti-rotation pin (C) into one of the holes on the bottom of the crosshead.

-There are four pin holes on the bottom of the crosshead that enable you to position the load cell either straight on or at a 45° angle.
+There are four pin holes on the bottom of the crosshead that let you position the load cell either straight on or at a 45° angle.